sushantkapare-dev/AWS_Devops_Zero_to_Hero/Sonarqube/Q set1.md

  ## How does SonarQube analyze code quality?
  SonarQube uses a combination of static code analysis and code scanning techniques to assess code quality.
 It checks code for issues like code smells, bugs, security vulnerabilities, and coding standard violations.
 It generates reports and visualizations to help developers identify and prioritize issues.

-4. **What are some of the programming languages supported by SonarQube?**

-   *Answer:* SonarQube supports a wide range of programming languages, including Java, C#, C/C++, JavaScript, Python, Ruby, Swift, PHP, and more.
-The availability of language support can vary depending on the specific version and plugins used.

-5. **Explain the concept of "Quality Gates" in SonarQube.**
+## Explain the concept of "Quality Gates" in SonarQube.

-   *Answer:* Quality Gates in SonarQube are a set of predefined criteria or conditions that code must meet to be considered acceptable.
+Quality Gates in SonarQube are a set of predefined criteria or conditions that code must meet to be considered acceptable.
 They are used to define a quality threshold for code quality, security, and other metrics.
 If code doesn't meet the criteria set in the Quality Gate, it is considered a failed analysis, and the code should not be promoted or deployed.

-6. **What is the purpose of SonarQube plugins?**
+## What is the purpose of SonarQube plugins?

-   *Answer:* SonarQube plugins are extensions that allow you to add additional functionality to the core SonarQube platform.
+SonarQube plugins are extensions that allow you to add additional functionality to the core SonarQube platform.
 They can be used to support additional languages, integrate with external tools, or provide custom rules and dashboards.
 Plugins make it possible to customize and extend the capabilities of SonarQube to suit specific project requirements.

-7. **How can SonarQube be integrated into a CI/CD pipeline?**
+## How can SonarQube be integrated into a CI/CD pipeline?

-   *Answer:* SonarQube can be integrated into a CI/CD pipeline by adding a step for code analysis.
+SonarQube can be integrated into a CI/CD pipeline by adding a step for code analysis.
 Typically, this involves running a SonarQube scanner or plugin during the build or code deployment process.
 The analysis results can be used to determine if the code meets quality criteria and whether it can be promoted to the next stage in the pipeline.

-8. **Explain the difference between code smells, bugs, and vulnerabilities in the context of SonarQube.**
+## Explain the difference between code smells, bugs, and vulnerabilities in the context of SonarQube.

-   *Answer:* In SonarQube:
-   - Code smells refer to maintainability issues or deviations from coding best practices.
+   - **Code smells** refer to maintainability issues or deviations from coding best practices.
-   - Bugs are issues that may lead to runtime errors or unexpected behavior.
+   - **Bugs** are issues that may lead to runtime errors or unexpected behavior.
-   - Vulnerabilities are security-related issues that could be exploited by attackers.
+   - **Vulnerabilities** are security-related issues that could be exploited by attackers.

 9. **What are the different levels of access control and user roles in SonarQube?**